tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/report.md

 # Reporting on batched transactions

 The Batch Report API allows you to query the status of your batches of funds transfer (EFT/ACH) transactions and the status of the individual transactions within those batches.
-It allows you to query a specific transaction or search for a range of transactions.

-The API supports 4 types of report:
+The API supports batched funds transfers only.
+Batched credit card transactions are processed as individual transactions and are queried through our Report API (as distinct from our Batch Report API).

+[Question: How do you report on the status of a batch file? (for example, how do you get the processing date or if it has been canceled?)]

+There are two distinct report types:

 - BatchPaymentsEFT
 - BatchPaymentsACH
-- BatchSettlement

-Reports can include the processing dates, debit and credit dates, the number of transactions in each file, and the total amount for each batch file.

-Batched credit card transactions are processed as individual transactions and are queried through our core Report API.
-They cannot be queried through this API.
+The current version of the API is: 2.0

 ## Authorising requests